-You can also download the .apk file directly to your phone from the link provided or If you have an external memory card you can copy the apk file from github and paste it in the Documents folder on your phone.
-Now that we have successfully put the file on your phone, we can now install the app.
+You can also download the .apk file directly to your phone from the link provided or, if you have an external memory card, you can copy the apk file from github and paste it in the Documents folder on your phone.
+Once you have successfully put the file on your phone, we can now install the app.

 On your phone, you need to go to the settings and check the Unknown sources box.
 This will allow apps to be installed that are not from the Google play store.
 Next, go to MyFiles->AllFiles->Device Storage->Documents>Apk.
 Tap the app-debug.apk and you will be prompted to install the app asking for Bluetooth and notification permissions.

 For iOS devices, go to settings,Bluetooth, and make sure Bluetooth has been turned on.
-You should see BLEWatch appear if you programmed your smart watch correctly.
+You should see BLEWatch appear if you programmed your smartwatch correctly.
 All that is left to do is to select BLEWatch and pair the devices.